Dp-finite and Noetherian NIP integral domains: Introduction

 In this paper, we take some first steps towards the classification of NIP Noetherian domains, especially dp-finite Noetherian domains.
-Here are the main results. \begin{theorem} Let $R$ be an NIP Noetherian domain.
-Suppose $R$ is not a field. \begin{enumerate} \item $\Frac(R)$ has characteristic 0. \item $R$ has finitely many maximal ideals $\mm_1,\ldots,\mm_n$. \item $R$ has Krull dimension 1, and so $\{0,\mm_1,\ldots,\mm_n\}$ are the only prime ideals of $R$. \end{enumerate} \end{theorem} In the dp-finite case, we get the following trichotomy: \begin{theorem} Let $R$ be a dp-finite Noetherian domain.
+Here are the main results.
+Recall that the \emph{Krull dimension} of a ring $R$ is the supremum of lengths of finite chains of prime ideals $\pp_0 \subsetneq \pp_1 \subsetneq \cdots \subsetneq \pp_n$ in $R$. \begin{theorem}[{$\subseteq$ Theorem~\ref{charzero} $\cup$ Corollary~\ref{hah}}] Let $R$ be an NIP Noetherian domain.
+Suppose $R$ is not a field. \begin{enumerate} \item $\Frac(R)$ has characteristic 0. \item $R$ has finitely many maximal ideals $\mm_1,\ldots,\mm_n$. \item $R$ has Krull dimension 1, and so $\{0,\mm_1,\ldots,\mm_n\}$ are the only prime ideals of $R$. \end{enumerate} \end{theorem} In the dp-finite case, we get the following trichotomy: \begin{theorem}[{= Theorem~\ref{tricho1}}] Let $R$ be a dp-finite Noetherian domain.
 Then $R$ is a local ring and one of three things happens: \begin{enumerate} \item $R$ is not a field. $\Frac(R)$ and the residue field both have characteristic 0. \item $R$ is not a field. $\Frac(R)$ has characteristic 0 and the residue field is finite. \item $R$ is a field. \end{enumerate} \end{theorem} Lastly, we get a classification of dp-minimal Noetherian domains, building off the known classifications of dp-minimal fields and dp-minimal valuation rings.
+Recall that a structure is \emph{dp-minimal} if it has dp-rank 1.
 See \cite[Theorem~1.3]{dpm2} for the classification of dp-minimal fields, which is too complicated to state here.
-By \cite[Theorems~1.5--1.6]{dpm2}, dp-minimal discrete valuation rings are classified as follows: \begin{fact} Let $R$ be a DVR.
+Recall that a \emph{discrete valuation ring} (DVR) is a valuation ring $\Oo$ with fraction field $K$ such that the corresponding value group $K^\times/\Oo^\times$ is isomorphic to $\Zz$.
+By \cite[Theorems~1.5--1.6]{dpm2}, dp-minimal DVRs are classified as follows: \footnote{Recall that a valuation ring $(\Oo,+,\cdot)$ has the same dp-rank as its corresponding valued field $(\Frac(\Oo),+,\cdot,\Oo)$ by \cite[Proposition~2.8(2)]{halevi-delbee}, so the reference to \cite[Theorems~1.5--1.6]{dpm2} is relevant.} \begin{fact} Let $R$ be a DVR.
 Then $R$ is dp-minimal iff $R$ is henselian, $\Frac(R)$ has characteristic 0, and one of the following holds: \begin{enumerate} \item The residue field is a dp-minimal field of characteristic 0. \item The residue field is finite. \end{enumerate} \end{fact} We call these two cases the ``equicharacteristic'' and ``mixed characteristic'' cases of dp-minimal DVRs.
-If $R$ is an equicharacteristic dp-minimal DVR, then $R \equiv K[[t]]$ for some dp-minimal field $K$ of characteristic 0.
-If $R$ is a mixed characteristic dp-minimal DVR, then $R \equiv \Oo_K$, where $K$ is a non-archimedean local field of characteristic 0 (i.e., a finite extension of $\Qq_p$), and $\Oo_K$ is its ring of integers. \begin{theorem}[{Theorem~\ref{class}}] The following is a complete list of dp-minimal Noetherian domains: \begin{enumerate} \item Equicharacteristic dp-minimal DVRs. \item Finite index subrings of mixed characteristic dp-minimal DVRs. \item Dp-minimal fields. \end{enumerate} \end{theorem} Here, a ``finite index'' subring of $R$ is a subring $R_0 \subseteq R$ with finite index in $(R,+)$.
+If $R$ is an equicharacteristic dp-minimal DVR, then $R \equiv K[[t]]$ for some dp-minimal field $K$ of characteristic 0, by the Ax-Kochen-Ershov principle.
+If $R$ is a mixed characteristic dp-minimal DVR, then $R \equiv \Oo_K$, where $K$ is a non-archimedean local field of characteristic 0 (i.e., a finite extension of $\Qq_p$), and $\Oo_K$ is its ring of integers.\footnote{Indeed, the valued field $\Frac(R)$ is henselian with finite residue field and value group $\Zz$, so it is $p$-adically closed by \cite[Theorem~3.1]{Prestel-roquette}, hence elementarily equivalent to an extension of $\Qq_p$ by \cite[Fact~3.7]{halevi-hasson-jahnke}.} \begin{theorem}[{= Theorem~\ref{class}}] The following is a complete list of dp-minimal Noetherian domains: \begin{enumerate} \item Equicharacteristic dp-minimal DVRs. \item Finite index subrings of mixed characteristic dp-minimal DVRs. \item Dp-minimal fields. \end{enumerate} Here, a ``finite index'' subring of $R$ is a subring $R_0 \subseteq R$ with finite index in $(R,+)$. \end{theorem} In subsequent work with d'Elb\'ee and Halevi~\cite{dEHJ}, Theorem~\ref{1-class} is generalized to a complete classification of dp-minimal integral domains.